Scope and Contents

 Conditions Governing Access

-Robert Dixon Cronly, Jr. was born in Petersburg, VA on July 2, 1894.
+Robert Dixon Cronly, Jr. was born in Petersburg, Virginia on July 2, 1894 to Robert Dickson Cronly and Mary A. Hill Cronly.
 He received his LLB at the University of Virginia and was admitted to the bar in 1920.
-From 1954-1967, he was an insurance adjustor.
-He married Ruth Pleasants Cronly, daughter of Edward Bates and Clarice Wetherill Pleasants, and they resided at 321 South Third Street.
+From 1954 to 1967, he was an insurance adjustor.
+He married Ruth Pleasants Cronly, daughter of Edward Bates and Clarice Wetherill Pleasants, and they resided at 321 South 3rd Street in Wilmington.
 Ruth Cronly operated a private school in Wilmington for several years.
-Robert Dixon Cronly, Jr. died on September 6, 1968 and Ruth Pleasants Cronly died on August 7, 1975.
+Robert Dixon Cronly, Jr. died on September 6, 1968.
+Following his death, Ruth Pleasants Cronly donated his family papers to Randall Library.